II Care for freshly operated guinea pigs

 Pain relief, gut stimulants and when to see a vet as an emergency

-- Ask how soon your guinea pig can have painkillers again when you pick her up in case there is a deterioration/major discomfort or you need to see an out-of-hours vet as an emergency.
+Plase always ask when you pick up your guinea pig how soon they can have painkillers again in case there is a deterioration/major discomfort or you need to see an out-of-hours vet as an emergency.
 Your guinea pig will have got an injection as part of the operation, so you won’t be able to give any painkiller straight away.

 - If your guinea pig is continuing to be off its food for longer than a day or two, you may want to ask your vet for gut stimulants to help with recovery, especially if your vet access is limited.
 Some vets prescribe them automatically.

-as an emergency if your guinea pig is suddenly deteriorating (lethargy, loss of appetite, puffed or hunched up, turning the head to the wall) and contact the vets promptly if your guinea pig is not picking up within the first 2-3 days.
+- Contact a vet as an emergency if your guinea pig is suddenly deteriorating (lethargy, loss of appetite, puffed or hunched up, turning the head to the wall) and contact the vets promptly if your guinea pig is not picking up abit more within the first 2-3 days and remains lethargic.

 Emergency, Crisis and Bridging Care until a Vet Appointment

-- If your guinea pig is very apathetic when you syringe feed, please do not force any more food down.
+- If your guinea pig is very apathetic when you syringe feed, please do not force any more food down if they struggle to swallow.
 It is sadly very likely that its body is not able to process it and that it is already closing down.

 See the last the chapter in: